Chart Color Schemes

 Fannie Bay displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Fannie Bay's dwelling structure, as per the latest Census, had 35.2% houses and 64.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Fannie Bay's dwelling structure, as per the latest Census, consisted of 35.2% houses and 64.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Darwin metro's 23.6% houses and 76.4% other dwellings.
 Home ownership in Fannie Bay was at 24.7%, with mortgaged dwellings at 23.4% and rented ones at 51.9%.
-The median monthly mortgage repayment in the area was $2,167, higher than Darwin metro's $2,000.
+The median monthly mortgage repayment was $2,167, higher than Darwin metro's average of $2,000.
 Median weekly rent in Fannie Bay was $390, compared to Darwin metro's $420.
-Nationally, Fannie Bay's mortgage repayments exceeded the Australian average of $1,863, and rents were above the national figure of $375.
+Nationally, Fannie Bay's mortgage repayments were significantly higher at $1,863 and rents exceeded the Australian average of $375.

 Frequently Asked Questions - Housing